lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 .. image::  qtransmission-network-pref.png

 To change things about your desktop interface use the :guilabel:`Desktop` tab of Transmission.
 To show an icon for Transmission in the system tray check the :guilabel:`Show Transmission icon in the notification area` checkbox.
 To start Transmission started in the notification area :guilabel:`Start minimized in notification area` checkbox.
 To toggle showing a notification when new torrents are added check/uncheck the :guilabel:`Show a notification when torrents are added` checkbox.
-To show a notification when torrents finish check/uncheck the :guilabel:`Show a notification when torrents finish` checkbox.
+To toggle showing a notification when torrents finish check/uncheck the :guilabel:`Show a notification when torrents finish` checkbox.
 To toggle playing a sound when the torrents finish check/uncheck the :guilabel:`Play a sound when torrents finish` checkbox.

 .. image::  qtransmission-desktop-pref.png